klaaspieter/chxcode/README.md

 ## Xcodes

-When `chxcode` is sourced it auto-detects Xcodes installed in `/Applications`.
+When `chxcode` is sourced it auto-detects installed Xcodes.
 After installing a new Xcode you _must_ restart the shell before chxcode can find them.

 `chxcode` finds Xcodes by using Spotlight to look for bundle identifier `com.apple.dt.Xcode` (see `man mdfind`).